It’s a Monster Conference

 Kira O’Reilly is an artist currently based in Helsinki where she leads a pilot masters programme in Ecology and Contemporary Performance at the Theatre Academy, University of the Arts Helsinki.
 Her practice, both wilfully interdisciplinary and entirely undisciplined, stems from a visual art background; it employs performance, drawing, makings, biotechnical practices and writing with which to consider speculative reconfigurations around The Body.
 But she is no longer sure if she even does that anymore.
 She writes, teaches, mentors and collaborates with humans of various kinds, technologies and non-humans of numerous divergences including mosses, spiders, the sun, pigs, cell cultures, horses, micro-organisms, bicycles, rivers, landscapes, tundras, rocks, trees, shoes, food, books, air, lichen, green glitter, moon and ravens.

 Since graduating from the University of Wales Institute Cardiff in 1998 her work has been exhibited widely throughout the UK, Europe, Australia, China and Mexico.
 She has presented at conferences and symposia on both live art and science, art and technology interfaces.
 She has been a visiting lecturer in the UK, Australia and U.S.A in visual art, drama and dance.
-A forthcoming monograph on her practice, Kira O’Reilly: Untitled Bodies will be published winter 2017 in the Intellect Live Series by Live Art Development Agency and Intellect Books.
+A monograph on her practice, Kira O’Reilly: Untitled Bodies was published winter 2017 in the Intellect Live Series by Live Art Development Agency and Intellect Books.